Mariella Ahrens

-Mariella Ahrens (born 2 April 1969) is a Russian-born German actress.
+Mariella Ahrens (born 2 April 1969) is a German actress.

 Early life

-Ahrens was born in Leningrad (Saint Petersburg) as the daughter of a German computer specialist and a Bulgarian ophthalmologist.
-She grew up to the age of three in Bulgaria and then moved in 1974 to Berlin-Friedrichshain in East Germany.
+Ahrens was born in Leningrad (now Saint Petersburg), Soviet Union, as the daughter of Reinhard Ahrens, a German computer specialist, and wife Svetlana "Svetla" Ahrens, a Bulgarian ophthalmologist.
+She grew up to the age of three in Bulgaria and then moved in 1974 to Berlin-Friedrichshain, East Berlin, in East Germany.

 Education

 After a previous cancellation by the Ernst Busch Academy of Dramatic Arts, she completed her education as an actress at Fritz-Kirchhoff-Schule in Berlin.

 Career

 Ahrens first appeared on stage at the Kleine Theater in "Palais Podewils" in Berlin.